-Adopting a ‘me-too’ approach can have a negative impact on financial returns and can be costly if colleagues are unable to work the technology and customers are unsatisfied.
-Choosing to implement a customer experience management platform or deploying digital signage, virtual and augmented reality solutions cannot be viewed or treated in isolation.
+Adopting this approach can have a negative impact on financial returns and can be costly if colleagues are unable to work the technology and customers are unsatisfied.
+Choosing to implement a customer experience management platform or deploying digital signage, or queue management system virtual and augmented reality solutions cannot be viewed or treated in isolation.

 An in-store technology strategy should be a key driver used by retailers and brands to transform their existing shop floors and develop their businesses, whilst also curating consumer experiences of their brand.
 Depending on the retailer’s business model, this can be everything from transforming the supply chain, reducing costs and focusing on: ‘where does the business need to accelerate growth?’ and ascertaining ‘what is holding it back?’.

 An objective mind-set is required in conducting a gap analysis, to understand: the discrepancies between how consumers want to interact with brands and what retailers think their customers want.
 To put it in context, it is considering the requirements of how consumers are interacting with so called displays in these environments, how are they moving around your store, is there anything which can be done to help them fulfil their requirements and to enable them to have an immersive experience which helps them to choose recipes in-store tailored to their habits, know what outfit might work and where to find these in-store.
 It’s helping them visualise what it might be like to visit a certain destination.
 Can you enable consumers to make the most out of their time in your store and keep their family, friends and colleagues engaged?